The Best Things To Do In Benidorm

 Benidorm is well known for its nightlife, with something to offer everyone.

-There are a huge number of bars, clubs and restaurants to choose from, whether you’re looking for a quiet evening meal or a wild night out.
+There are many bars, clubs and restaurants to choose from, whether you’re looking for a quiet evening meal or a wild night out.

-If you want to experience some traditional Spanish cuisine, Tapas Alley is the place to go.
-This popular spot is located at the end of Levante Beach in the old town and offers a great selection of tapas and other Spanish dishes.
+Tapas Alley is the place to go if you want to experience some traditional Spanish cuisine.
+This popular spot is at the end of Levante Beach in the old town and offers a great selection of tapas and other Spanish dishes.

 For those looking for a more lively evening, head to one of Benidorm’s many nightclubs.
 Some of the most popular include Space and Penelope’s.

-Whatever you’re looking for, Benidorm has it all when it comes to dining and nightlife.
+Benidorm has everything you’re looking for when it comes to dining and nightlife.

 Benidorm Palace